Saving the North Atlantic Right Whale - North AmericaDon't fail our whale

 Because human actions are pushing these whales to extinction, we can—and must—make changes that will protect and conserve them.

-help us save the critically endangered North Atlantic right whale from extinction.
+Help us save the critically endangered right whale from extinction.

 The team’s research will help us understand how and where to reduce the life-threatening risks these whales face every day by focusing on: